-San Diego - A California state court jury on Monday rejected claims from the family of a deceased U.S. Navy sailor that potholes and allegedly unsafe railroad tracks caused him to fly off his motorcycle and into oncoming traffic.
+San Diego - A California state court jury has rejected claims from the family of a deceased U.S. Navy sailor that potholes and allegedly unsafe railroad tracks caused him to fly off his motorcycle and into oncoming traffic.

-Jurors deliberated for 30 minutes following a two-week trial before determining that the City of San Diego and BNSF Railway Co. bear no responsibility for the 2014 death of Jamie Scott Powell, who died at the age of 23.
+Jurors deliberated for 30 minutes following a two-week trial before determining on August 7 that the City of San Diego and BNSF Railway Co. bear no responsibility for the 2014 death of Jamie Scott Powell, who died at the age of 23.

 His family sought $5.4 million in damages, but attorneys for the city and BNSF successfully argued the accident was caused by Powell driving an unsafe motorcycle at high speeds, and that the tracks met the inspection requirements of state and federal agencies.

 The full trial was webcast and recorded gavel-to-gavel by Courtroom View Network.

 San Diego City Attorney Mara W. Elliott praised the verdict in a statement released after the trial concluded.

 “Jurors saw the truth in this case where a young man lost his life by riding at an excessive speed on a modified motorcycle,” Elliot said.
 “It was a senseless tragedy that no city could prevent and for which taxpayers held no responsibility.”

 Attorneys for the Powell family told jurors that city officials had received numerous complaints about potholes around the area where Harbor Drive intersects the BNSF tracks.
 They described how road defects like potholes posed a specific danger to motorcyclists.

 “The reality is this is a poorly-maintained road,” attorney Ian Fusselman told the jury during his closing argument.